Basic Spoken Kuwaiti Arabic Phrases and Words Translated to English

 Yani eh? – What does that mean?

-Ahna be roh bel mata'ar? – We are going to the airport.
+Ahna bi roh bel mata'ar? – We want to go to the airport.

 Enta tabit roh ma'ay? – Would you like to come with me?